 Credit Acceleration Program (CAP) - 1003.4295, F.S.
 The Credit Acceleration Program (CAP) authorizes secondary students to earn high school credit in a course that requires a statewide, standardized end-of-course (EOC) assessment if the student attains a specified score on the EOC.
-For 2012-13, these courses include Algebra 1, Geometry, and Biology.
+For 2012-13, tThese courses include Algebra 1, Algebra 2H, Geometry, United States History, and Biology 1.

-The district shall award course credit to a student who is not enrolled in the course, or who has not completed the course, if the student attains a score indicating satisfactory performance, as defined in F.S.
-1008.22(3)c 5 on the corresponding EOC.
+The district shall award course credit to a student who is not enrolled in the course, or who has not completed the course, if the student attains a score indicating satisfactory performance, as defined in [F-S- 1008.22(32)e-e-1]5 on the corresponding EOC.
 Students interested in this option should confer with their counselor.
-1003.4295 F.S.
+[F.S.1003.4295] F-Smust be completed and received by school counselor no later than February 1.